 Studying Mrs. Obama you will notice:

-- You feel she wants the best for others, isn’t competing with them, and loves doling out praises and giving high-fives.
+- She wants the best for others, isn’t competing with them, and loves doling out praises and giving high-fives.

-- Her aura reads as “vivacious!”
-It’s one of the most attractive qualities in potential friends because we all want to feel like that.
-And you better believe that regular exercise has something to do with that aura!!!
+- Her aura reads “energetic!”
+And you better believe that regular exercise has something to do with her energetic aura!!!

-- She’ll hug the queen of England and get down on eye level to greet a child.
-In coaching, we call this behavior “meeting people where they are,” and it’s a hella attractive quality.
+- She’ll hug the queen of England and get down to their eye level to greet a child.
+That’s someone who doesn’t compare themselves to others.

-A word about using anger and sarcasm to mask insecurity:
+Don’t use anger and sarcasm to mask insecurity

 A few of my clients who suffered from low self-esteem and who used sarcasm as a mask, also experienced loneliness.
-They thought it was unfair of others not to give them a chance.
-Sometimes, it took several sessions and several negative social encounters to convince them of how uncomfortable they were making others feel, and thus creating their own unwanted realities.
+They thought it was unfair of others not to give them a chance, but as empathetic as I felt about their predicament, I also wanted to shout, “It’s your own damn fault!”
+Sometimes, it took several sessions and several negative social encounters to convince them of how uncomfortable they were making others feel, and I was just the person to teach them that lesson.